sethjones348/sam-fit/docs/social-feed-proposal.md

 **Solution**:
 - **Email-based invites only**: Users must know the email address of someone they want to follow
 - Send friend request by entering their email
-- If the email is associated with a SamFit account, they receive a friend request
+- If the email is associated with a WODsApp account, they receive a friend request
-- If not, they can be invited to join SamFit
+- If not, they can be invited to join WODsApp
 - No public user search or discovery - privacy-focused approach

 #### 3. Real-Time Updates